 Aside from the minibar we find a card and gift in the room.
 2 MRT cards for the public transport here.
-They were loaded with a little bit of credit to get us started.
+Our MRT cards have been pre-loaded with credit to get us started.
+Just a little but very handy.
 These have to be the prettiest public transport cards I have ever seen and I am excited that we get to keep these.
-So cute, practical and have already been put to good use.
+So cute, practical and useful.
 We are able to load more credit on to them so we can keep them for our future use as well.
 Not just a once off, YAY!

-The breakfast buffet is spread across different restaurants.
-For breakfast it is a simple case of walking through them all and picking what you want.
+Breakfast is spread across three restaurants.
+It is a simple case of walking through them all and picking what you want.
 At lunch and dinner you would need to go to the appropriate restaurant to order off their menu.
 Breakfast they operate as one but only at breakfast.
-I have read of others confusion about the breakfast but we were given a tour on the first morning and I guess that little tour makes all the difference with understanding how it works.
+We got a tour on the first morning.
+I guess that tour makes all the difference with understanding how it works.
 We had no issues.

 Our room is the cheapest available.
-We couldn’t get an upgrade due to the period in which we are staying, the hotel is sold out on a number of nights so we got a high floor but not a view to the ocean.
-We do have a view to Malaysia though and I am not sure how often we have staying in a hotel where we could see another country from our window but I feel like this is the first time.
+We don’t get an upgrade to a different room type, due to the period in which we are staying.
+The hotel is sold out on a number of nights that we are staying.
+We did get an upgrade to a high floor and we do have a view to Malaysia.
+I am not sure how often we have staying in a hotel where we could see another country from our window but I feel like this is the first time.
 So that is impressive to us.
-We have seen the ocean many times.

 There are doors either side of the bed.
 One set go in to the bathroom and the other in to the foyer/entrance hall of our room.

 The room itself is large and comfortable with floor to ceiling windows.
 The curtains and blind are electronic, with controls beside the bed.